-When people say a car looks like a $1,000,000, it is usually a figure of speech ... unless they are talking about an F1 car!
-They would not normally be referring to a roadster, at any rate.
-Not unless it was the McLaren F1 road car, that is!
-The first off the production line of the most exclusive roadster ever built, had its last nut nipped up on Christmas Eve of 1993.
-There were another 99 of them to come.
-If you wanted one, you would need $1,070,000 ... or £635,000.
-If the F1 was not enough, though, there was always the F1 LM 'limited-edition' version to fall back on - resplendent in the orange colours of racing driver Bruce McLaren.
-He was founder of the race-car constructor which bore his name.
-The McLaren brand bent over backwards to give the buyer as many customisation options as possible.
-Some things, however, are best left to professionals - like the engine, for example!
-BMW Motorsport were recruited to design the F1's V-12 powerplant.
+When people say a car looks like $1,000,000, they are speaking figuratively.
+State of the art GP cars excepted.
+They certainly would not be referencing a roadster.
+Not unless it was the McLaren F1, that is.
+The first F1 off the production line had its last nut nipped up on Christmas Eve, '93.
+A late addition to an oversize stocking, perhaps?
+It had taken 6,000 man-hours to build.
+If you did not get the first one, no worries … a further 99 followed.
+You would, however, need $1,070,000 in your oversize wallet ... or £635,000, if you were that side of the oversize pond.
+Check your app for euros.
+If the F1 was not cool enough, there was always the limited-edition F1 LM to fall back on.
+It was resplendent in the orange colours of legendary racing driver Bruce McLaren.
+He had been founder of the race car constructor which bore his name.
+McLaren, the brand, bent over backwards to woo buyers.
+Customisation options were legion.
+A standard F1, though, suited most owners.
+BMW Motorsport were recruited to design the F1's V12 engine.
 They did a good job.
-The F1 produced 627bhp, giving it a top speed of 231mph!
-Over the speed limit, certainly.
-But, you could still do the shopping in it - if you went easy on the throttle!
-The motor was finished off in gold - not just the colour, but the metal itself - the better to shed heat.
-If you did have engine trouble - or, indeed, any other issue - McLaren would fly a mechanic out to you.
-Any time, any place ... all part of the service!
-When a car has taken 6,000 man-hours to build, the little things matter.
+The F1 produced 627bhp.
+That translated to a top speed of 231mph.
+Make that a very good job!
+You could still do the shopping in it, though, if you were inclined.
+Higher-grade throttle control skills an advantage!
+The motor was finished in gold ... not just the colour, but the material itself.
+The better to shed heat, you see!
+If you still had engine trouble - or an issue of some sort - McLaren flew out a mechanic.
+All part of the million dollar service!

 The F1 was the brainchild of Gordon Murray.
-Head of Formula One design at Brabham - and then at McLaren - he was well-placed to oversee the car's technical needs.
-The task of styling the most exotic car ever built fell to Lotus man, Peter Stevens.
-Murray's planning stage focused on a few key issues.
-It was important to him that the F1's three seats formed an 'arrowhead' - with the driver centrally-located at its tip.
-Another core concern was that the F1's weight was pared down to the absolute minimum.
-Every part played a rôle in lightening the load - down to a staggering 2,205lb.
-In August 1993, after so much precision engineering had been lavished on the car, it was at last ready for testing.
-Ex-F1 pilot Jonathan Palmer stepped briskly up to the plate - at Italy's Nardo test track.
-The performance figures he wrung out of the McLaren were off the dial.
-Only Gordon Murray could have even dreamed of them.
-Bring on the racetracks!
+He had been lead designer for the Brabham Formula One team.
+After that, he moved to McLaren.
+Suffice to say, he was well-placed to oversee a car's technical needs.
+The task of styling the most exotic car ever fell to Lotus' Peter Stevens.
+Murray's project planning focused on a few key needs.
+He proposed that the three seats form an 'arrowhead' - the driver sat centrally at its tip.
+A core concern, too, was that weight be kept down.
+Make that to the absolute minimum!
+Every part played its rôle in lightening the load.
+It was finally reduced to 2,205lb - staggering, even by supercar standards.
+In August '93, the F1 was ready for testing.
+Piloting it was ex-Formula One driver Jonathan Palmer.
+Location was the Nardo test track, Italy.
+The performance stats Palmer wrung out of the F1 were off the dial.
+Only Murray could even have dreamed of them!

-The F1 GTR won virtually every race it contested - including the Le Mans 24 hours, 1995.
-In the final analysis, the F1 was almost beyond automotive - taking the motor-car across frontiers never previously approached.
-The McLaren F1 looked like $1,000,000 - because that it is what it cost.
-Engine by BMW Motorsport, styling by Peter Stevens, ... genius by Gordon Murray!
+The F1 GTR won virtually every race it contested - including the '95 Le Mans 24 Hours.
+Whether on road or track, then, the F1 pushed the envelope to limits not previously reached.
+The reason the McLaren F1 looked like $1m is that is how much it cost to develop.
+Well, something like that, anyway!
+Engine by BMW Motorsport, styling by Peter Stevens, genius by Gordon Murray!